cecoeco/PRISMA.jl/README.md

 **Features:**

+PRISMA.jl contains:

-- NLP to generate 2020 PRISMA checklists.
+- functions to generate 2020 PRISMA checklists using natural language processing.
-- upload study data to generate 2020 PRISMA flow diagrams.
+- functions to upload study data to create 2020 PRISMA flow diagrams via [Graphviz.](https://graphviz.org/)
-- interactive web app that requires zero programming knowledge.
+- an interactive web app requiring zero programming knowledge.

 **Installation:** use this command in the Julia REPL: `using Pkg; Pkg.add("PRISMA")`